 Employers are entitled to make reasonable contact with absent employees from time to time during a period of shared parental leave without bringing the period of leave to an end.
-Each parent taking shared parental leave is also entitled to 20 shared parental leave in touch (SPLIT) days.
+Each parent taking shared parental leave also will be entitled to 20 shared parental leave in touch ("SPLIT") days.
 These are separate and in addition to the keeping in touch (KIT) days already available for women on statutory maternity leave.